 But don’t underestimate charcoal’s significance and consider it as trash because one grill doesn’t reduce its worth, instead opens countless other options to use it for different circumstances.
 Wondering how?
 Let’s check that out!

-What to Do with Charcoal After Grilling- Recycle Your Charcoal
+What To Do With Charcoal After Grilling- Recycle Your Charcoal

 Before starting to reuse the charcoal, make sure it’s completely cold.
-Leave the charcoal for 10-24 hours and save them in a basket or inflammable container.
+Leave the charcoal for 10-24 hours and save them in a charcoal basket or inflammable container.

 And then, you’ll be completely ready to follow some amazing techniques-

 A Natural Bug Killer

 The leftover charcoal can be a great homemade pesticide or natural bug killer to keep the lice and beetles away.
 The pesticide-making process is very easy.

 Add some lime and water to the charcoal ash and mix them properly.
 The ratio will be one gallon of water, one lime, and an ounce of ash.
 Mix and spray them on plants and the edges of your garden and see the magic after a few days.

 It has been proved that charcoal works excellently as a fertilizer, and in ancient times, it was used to improve soil quality.

 Many farmers and agricultural specialists encourage people to add crushed charcoal as it will increase the alkalinity and reduce the soil’s toxicity because it has a powerful element called potassium carbonate (potash).